 The CSO Meter is the result of a joint effort by many stakeholders.
 It was developed with input from many civil society representatives from each of the Eastern Partnership countries, whose input helped ensure the creation of a tool that is responsive to local needs.
-It was led by our partners - a committed group of experts with deep understanding of the issues that civil society faces: Transparency International Anti-Corruption Center (Armenia), MG Consulting LLC (Azerbaijan), Assembly of Pro-Democratic NGOs in collaboration with Legal Transformation Center (Belarus), Civil Society Institute (Georgia), Promo-LEX Association (Moldova) and the Ukrainian Center for Independent Political Research.
+It was led by our partners - a committed group of experts with deep understanding of the issues that civil society faces: Transparency International Anti-Corruption Center (Armenia), MG Consulting LLC (Azerbaijan), Civil Society Institute (Georgia), Promo-LEX Association (Moldova) and the Ukrainian Center for Independent Political Research.
 We also want to thank the members of our Advisory Board - Jeff Lovitt, Tinatin Tsertsvadze, Simona Ognenovska and Natalia Yerashevich - who provided valuable ideas and guidance throughout the process.
 This endeavour would not have been possible without the European Union, which provided financial support for the creation of this tool.

 While the CSO Meter is the result of extensive work, we do not regard its contents as being set in stone.
 Rather, we see it as a living instrument.
 During 2019 the CSO Meter was piloted in each country and country and regional reports were developed.
 In 2020 we evaluated its practical implementation and adjusted the CSO Meter to integrate lessons learned and other relevant issues.
 The COVID-19 and the emergency measures taken by various governments also had serious implications on the environment for civil society and we took this into consideration when revising the CSO Meter.
+To address the emerging issues in 2021, we expanded the CSO Meter, by adding a new area on Digital Rights and major revisions to the area on Freedom of Peaceful Assembly to reflect the new protections under international standards.